canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 - Use different types of tests to assess the service **(1.
 Test the service before launching the service.
 (Assess - Digital Design Playbook (ISED)))**
   - Identify the best testing method based on your needs.
 Examples of tests include:
     - Tree Testing - A test in which participants are asked to find a resource based on a series of menus.
-    - Card Sorting Testing - A reverse tree test where participants sort through items and group them together in a hierarchal manner.
+    - Card Sorting Testing - A reverse tree test where participants sort through items and group them together in a hierarchical manner.
     - First Click Testing - A test that observes the first item that a participant clicks on and uses the selection as an indication as to whether users are directed as intended.

 **Alpha, beta and live stages:**